Rhino horn trade

 What are the consequences of the legal market in South Africa?

 The legal trade risks normalising consumption through reduced stigma from destination countries at the heart of the poaching epidemic.
-DSWF believes that this will result in stimulated demand, incentivise poaching and the creation of new consumer markets, promoting the rhino’s already dire path towards extinction.
+DSWF believes that this will result in stimulated demand, incentivising poaching and the creation of new consumer markets, hastening the rhino’s trajectory along the dire path towards extinction.

-Although there is a train of thought that the legalisation of rhino horn trade could economically discourage poaching initially, its accessibility would open up new consumer markets stimulating a demand that the legal market couldn’t fulfil for biological, enforcement and management reasons.
+Although there is some discussion that legalisation of rhino horn trade could economically discourage poaching initially, its accessibility would open up new consumer markets stimulating a demand that the legal market couldn’t fulfil for biological, enforcement, and management reasons.

-DSWF believes that where legal wildlife markets exist, black markets and the illegal markets flourish.
+DSWF believes that where legal wildlife markets exist, black and illegal markets flourish.

-In a region which suffers from political instability, a lack of funding and resource for wildlife departments and endemic corruption, the idea of a centralised or devolved system to regulate a legal domestic trade with such a high value ‘commodity’ is a fallacy.
+In a region suffering from political instability, a lack of funding and resource for wildlife departments, and endemic corruption, the idea of a centralised or devolved system to regulate a legal domestic trade with such a high value ‘commodity’ is a fallacy.

 Conditional trade in any guise cannot be sufficiently regulated and pressurises an already struggling system.